IPAMS/IDSimF/documentation/modules/collisionmodels.rst

     :undoc-members:

-:cpp:class:`CollisionModel::EmptyCollisionModel` is an empty model, which does nothing.
-It is used in simulations without background gas interaction if an integrator expects a collision model.

-.. doxygenclass:: CollisionModel::EmptyCollisionModel
-    :members:
-    :undoc-members:

 :cpp:class:`CollisionModel::MultiCollisionModel` combines multiple collision models, primarily :cpp:class:`CollisionModel::HardSphereModel`, to model background gas mixtures in the hard sphere model.

 .. doxygenclass:: CollisionModel::MultiCollisionModel